NixOS/hydra/doc/manual/src/plugins/RunCommand.md

 ### Dynamic Commands

 Hydra can optionally run RunCommand hooks defined dynamically by the jobset.
-This must be turned on explicitly in the `hydra.conf` and per jobset.
+In order to enable dynamic commands, you must enable this feature in your `hydra.conf`, *as well as* in the parent project and jobset configuration.

 #### Behavior